Skip to primary navigation Skip to content Skip to footer

 5 world whisky categories from different countries that you should try in 2023

 One of the most notable examples is Indian whisky.
-The biggest consumer of whisky worldwide, the country’s production has been traditionally dominated by spirits distilled from molasses.
-However, it has seen its reputation as a producer relaunched thanks to premium quality brands such as Amrut and Paul John.
+The biggest consumer of whisky worldwide, the country’s production has traditionally been dominated by spirits distilled from molasses.
+However, it has seen its reputation as a producer relaunched thanks to premium-quality brands such as Amrut and Paul John.

 Going back North, honourable mention has to go to Sweden, where distilleries such as Mackmyra, Hven and Box are bringing the northern flavours (such as whisky matured in ex-lingonberry wine casks) to the world of whisky.